-Violence,

-On the basis of sex,

-Committed by a current or former spouse or intimate partner of the Complainant,

-By a person with whom the Complainant shares a child in common, or

-By a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or

-By a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of your state, or

-By any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of your state.

-STALKI NG, defined as:

-Engaging in a course of conduct,

-On the basis of sex,

-Directed at a specific person, that would

-Cause a reasonable person to fear for the person's safety, or the safety of others; or

-Suffer substantial emotional distress.

-SEXUAI L EXPLOITATION, defined as:
+DOMI STIC VIOLENCE, defined as: Violence, On the basis of sex, Committed by a current or former spouse or intimate partner of the Complainant, By a person with whom the Complainant shares a child in common, or , , , , , , , , , , , , , , , , , , , , intimate partner, or By a person similarly situated to a spouse of the Complainant under the domestic or family violence laws of your state, or By any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of your state.
+STALK ING, defined as: Engaging in a course of conduct, On the basis of sex, o Cause a reasonable person to fear for the person's safety, or the safety of others; or Suffer substantial emotional distress.
+SEXU AL EXPLOITATION, defined as: One person taking non-consensual or abusive sexual advantage of another for their own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of the other sexual misconduct offenses CONS ENT enauting valuntary and clear normission by word or knowing, voluntary, and clear permission by word or action to engage in sexual activity , In all sexual encounters, it is important that you obtain consent.
+Each of us is responsible for obtaining conse nt and has a right to choose to give consent or not give consent.
+Consent is: Informed, knowing, and voluntary (freely given) Active (not passive) Affirmative, clear words or actions that create mutually understandable permission regarding the conditions of sexual or intimate activity